radicalbit/helicon-java-client-example/README.md

 To publish 1 message you can run the `HeliconPublishApp` class in the same way you have done before for `HeliconSubscribeApp`, or, for multiple messages, you can wrap it in a loop.

 You should see printed the response on the terminal.

+## Change the API version

+You can switch between the project versions using `git checkout available_tag`.
+You can refer to Helicon documentation for looking at API features.

 ## Support
 We're always happy to help with any other questions you might have!
 [Send us an email](mailto:support@radicalbit.io).